-NOTE: See item D,2 below when the child is covered by a non-custodial parent's insurance in another state or in a non-accessible geographic area in WV.
+NOTE: See Good Cause for Terminating Non-Excepted Insurance Health Coverage - Worker's Responsibility below when the child is covered by a non-custodial parent's insurance in another state or in a non-accessible geographic area in WV.

 - Although a SSN must be provided for the WV CHIP child, approval is not delayed pending receipt of the number or verification of an application for one.
 Instead, when the applicant's child does not have an SSN, the Worker approves the AG without one.
-The WV CHIP staff follows up with the family to make sure an SSN is obtained and notifies the Worker to add the number. - Individual or group health insurance coverage for the child has not been voluntarily terminated, without good cause, in the month of application or in the 6-month period immediately preceding the month of application for WV CHIP or for WV CHIP Premium Expansion, in the month of application or the 12-month period immediately preceding the month of application.
+The WV CHIP staff follows up with the family to make sure an SSN is obtained and notifies the Worker to add the number. - Individual or group health insurance coverage for the child has not been voluntarily terminated, without good cause, in the month of application or in the 3-month period immediately preceding the month of application for WV CHIP or for WV CHIP Premium Expansion.
 See "Definitions" section in Appendix A.

-Policy and procedures for determining good cause for terminating health insurance coverage are found in Item D below.
+Policy and procedures for determining good cause for terminating health insurance coverage are found in Good Cause for Terminating Non-Excepted Insurance Health Coverage below.